zachvalenta/jvns.ca/content/post/2019-03-26-what-are-monoidal-categories.markdown

 I know something about that!!
 These are a cool thing!".
-Monoidal categories are also called "tensor categories" and I think that term feels a little more concrete: one of the biggest examples of a tensor category is the category of vector spaces with the tensor product as the way you combine vector spaces.
+Monoidal categories are also called "tensor categories" and I think that term feels a little more concrete: one of the biggest examples of a tensor category is the category of vector spaces with the tensor product as the way you combine vectors / functions.
 "Monoidal" means "has an associative binary operation with an identity", and with vector spaces the tensor product is the "associative binary operation" it's referring to.
 So I'm going to mostly use "tensor categories" in this post instead.

 So here's a quick stab at explaining why tensor categories are cool.
 I'm going to make a lot of